 The U.S. Senate, climate legislation and Biden’s options

-Even a Democrat-controlled Senate wouldn’t have guaranteed easy passage for effective climate legislation, and experts say it’s certainly unlikely with a Republican majority.
+Even a Democrat-controlled Senate won’t have guaranteed easy passage for effective climate legislation, experts say.

 But Biden could have a meaningful impact through spending and regulation.

 “The Obama administration, which Biden was a part of, showed that you can do a lot with regulations, even if you can’t pass a bill,” said Donner, pointing to the Clean Power Plan as an example.

 “If it had been fully enacted, because of course Trump repealed parts of it, it would have probably reduced emissions about as much as the legislation would have,” he said.

 Donner said he would expect to see Biden reverse Trump’s executive orders that weakened environmental regulations, but noted the courts could pose a challenge given the number of appointments Trump made during his presidency.

 Several other initiatives, including energy efficiency retrofits, investments in public transit and electric vehicle charging stations, could be pushed forward through spending, Donner said.

 Spending on climate adaptation measures may have more bipartisan support, in part because it wouldn’t necessarily have to be framed as a climate measure, he said.